Canaanite religion

-Canaanite religion or Syro-Canaanite religions refers to the myths, cults and ritual practices of people in the land of Canaan in the southern Levant during roughly the first three millennia BC.
-Canaanite religions were polytheistic and in some cases monolatristic.
+The religion and mythic beliefs of the people in the land of Canaan in the southern Levant during approximately the first three millennia BCE were polytheistic and in some cases monolatristic.
 They were influenced by neighboring cultures, particularly ancient Egyptian and Mesopotamian religious practices.
-The pantheon was headed by the god El and his consort Asherah, with other significant deities including Baal, Anat, Astarte, and Dagon.
+The pantheon was headed by the god El and his consort Asherah, with other significant deities including Baal, Anat, Astarte, Dagon, and Rešep.

 Canaanite religious practices included animal sacrifice, veneration of the dead, and the worship of deities through shrines and sacred groves.
 The religion also featured a complex mythology, including stories of divine battles and cycles of death and rebirth.
 Archaeological evidence, particularly from sites like Ugarit, and literary sources, including the Ugaritic texts and the Hebrew Bible, have provided most of the current knowledge about Canaanite religion.

 History

 Knowledge about the Canaanite religions is fragmentary and insufficient to construct a complete and continuous account.
 Prior to the emergence of Levantine archaeology in the late 19th and early 20th century, the knowledge of Canaanite religion came mostly from the accounts of the Hebrew Bible.
 This was supplemented by some secondary and tertiary Greek sources (Lucian's On the Syrian Goddess, fragments of the Phoenician History of Philo of Byblos, and the writings of Damascius).
 Present-day knowledge of Canaanite religion comes primarily from archaeological discoveries of literary sources and material remains linked to Canaanite religion.